johnsanthosh/timesheet/README.md

 - **User Filtering**: Filter entries by specific user
 - **Edit/Delete Entries**: Admins can modify any user's time entries
 - **Summary Cards**: Quick overview of hours per user

+### Entry Editing Rules
+- **In-Progress Entries**: Users can only add end time and notes (cannot change activity or start time, cannot delete)
+- **Completed Entries**: Once an end time is set, only admins can edit/delete the entry
+- **Date Restriction**: Users can only add new entries for today's date
+- **Admin Override**: Admins can add/edit/delete any entries for any date, with full edit access

 ### Export & Reporting
 - **PDF Export**: Professional PDF reports with company branding